OfekYehoshua/My-portfolio/README.md

 ## Running the project

 1. Clone the repo.
-2. Click go-live
+2. Click go-live (on live server feature)
-3. enter the server folder.
-5. go back to the root folder.
-6. Run `npm start`.

 ## Screenshots